leon4rd/test/README.md

-## If at first you don't succeed, sky diving is not for you!
+## What is a tornado's favorite game to play?
+Twister!